aragon/hack/docs/ds-illustrations.md

 <br>

 **Be optimistic**<br>
 Our illustrations feature future-forward narratives that center around teams working together to improve the world around them.
 The Aragon illustration style reflects our belief that a team is capable of tackling any task, no matter how big or complex.
-Stylistically, bright color and a sense of low-gravity lend a lightness and boyancy to our storytelling, driving home the point that when we work together, anything is achievable.
+Stylistically, bright color and a sense of low-gravity lend a lightness and buoyancy to our storytelling, driving home the point that when we work together, anything is achievable.

 <br>